minimaxir/imgbeddings/README.md

 ## Ethics

 The official paper for CLIP explicitly notes that there are inherent biases in the finished model, and that CLIP shouldn't be used in production applications as a result.
 My perspective is that having better tools free-and-open-source to _detect_ such issues and make it more transparent is an overall good, especially since there are less-public ways to create image embeddings that aren't as accessible.
+At the least, this package doesn't do anything that wasn't already available when CLIP was open-sourced in January 2021.

-If you do use imgbeddings for your own project, I strongly recommend both fitting your own PCA instead of using the raw embeddings and doing a strong QA pass along a diverse set of images for your application.
+If you do use imgbeddings for your own project, I recommend doing a strong QA pass along a diverse set of inputs for your application, which is something you should always be doing whenever you work with machine learning, biased models or not.

 imgbeddings is not responsible for malicious misuse of image embeddings.